Inpatient Rehab in Wilmington, North Carolina

 I trusted the process, and now, after 2 months, I feel much better and more confident.”

-Our inpatient rehabilitation services are suitable for people looking for the treatment of substance use or psychiatric problems.
+Our inpatient rehabilitation services are suitable for people looking for the treatment of substance use, mental health concerns, or co-occurring disorders.
 An inpatient treatment plan includes:

 What To Expect From EHG of NC’s Inpatient Substance Use & Mental Health Treatment

-The admission and treatment process for substance use and mental health includes assessment, detox, and therapy.
-Our program offers acute stabilization for participants who are experiencing hallucinations, feeling suicidal, and want immediate help.
+The admission and treatment process for substance use and mental health includes assessment, insurance verification, admission support, medical detox, and therapy.
+EHG of NC also offers same-day admission support when available for patients who need immediate help.

 1. Confidential Assessment